sivakavihemalatha-hub/smartpdf-insight-engine/README.md

 ---

 ## 2️⃣ Content Extraction

 The system extracts:
 - Page-wise text using PyMuPDF
 - Structured tables using pdfplumber

-The extracted content is then merged into a unified document structure.
+The extracted content is merged into a unified document structure for downstream processing.

 ---

 ## 3️⃣ Text Cleaning

 The preprocessing pipeline:
 - Removes unnecessary spaces
 - Cleans invisible characters
-- Normalizes paragraph formatting
+- Normalizes formatting
 - Preserves semantic readability

 ---

 ## 4️⃣ Semantic Chunking

-The cleaned text is split using:
+The cleaned text is divided using:

 `RecursiveCharacterTextSplitter`

-Features:
+### Features
 - Context-preserving overlap
-- Semantic splitting strategy
+- Semantic chunk segmentation
-- Retrieval-optimized chunk structure
+- Retrieval-optimized structure

 ---

 ## 5️⃣ Embedding Generation

 Document chunks are converted into semantic vectors using:

 `sentence-transformers/paraphrase-MiniLM-L3-v2`

-This enables semantic similarity search.
+This enables semantic similarity search and efficient retrieval.

 ---

 ## 6️⃣ FAISS Vector Search

 The generated embeddings are stored in a FAISS vector database for:
-- Fast retrieval
+- High-speed retrieval
 - Semantic search
 - Efficient nearest-neighbor lookup

 ---

 ## 7️⃣ Hierarchical Summarization

 The summarization engine:
-- Detects real headings/subheadings
+- Detects headings and subheadings
 - Preserves document hierarchy
-- Extracts key insights
+- Extracts important insights
 - Generates structured summaries

-Powered using:
+### Powered By
 - Groq LLM API
 - Llama-3.3-70B-Versatile

 ---

 ## 8️⃣ Retrieval-Augmented Generation (RAG)

 When a user asks a question:
 1. Relevant chunks are retrieved
 2. Context is constructed
-3. LLM generates grounded answers
+3. The LLM generates grounded answers
-4. Hallucinations are minimized
+4. Hallucinations are minimized through retrieval grounding

 ---